spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **How is a Sourcetype Created?**

-The creation of a sourcetype involves the work of defintion the sourcetype, dedice where to store it, and labeling the right logs with the right logs.
+The process of creating a sourcetype involves the following fundamental steps:
+1. Get to know the logs
+2. Define and validate the sourcetype
+3. Store the sourcetype
+4. Assign the sourcetype

-#### **1. Get to know your logs**
+#### **1. Get to know the logs**

 The first step is to understand what logs each application generates, where they are stored, and in what format.
 When analyzing the **log formats**, it is important to consider the following: